Renderer¶

 renderer.drawText("Score: 100", 10, 30, Color::Yellow, 2);

-Draws a string of text using a specific font.
+Draws a string of text using a specific font and scaling.

 Example: